pooryakhorsand/YOLO-CNN-LSTM-Activity/README.md

 ## 2. Dataset Creation for LSTM-CNN Activity Recognition

 ### Overview
-For recognizing different human activities, a second dataset was created that incorporates temporal dynamics via video frames.
+To recognize various human activities, a separate dataset was created that captures the actions of restaurant workers in defined scenarios, allowing for the classification of activities performed by multiple individuals.

 ### Steps for Dataset Creation:
-1. **Data Collection**: Similar to the YOLO dataset but with a focus on capturing sequences of activities.
-Record videos of various activities performed by workers, such as cooking, serving, cleaning, and interacting with customers.
+1. **Data Collection**: Record videos capturing workers engaged in diverse activities within the restaurant, such as cooking, serving, cleaning, and interacting with customers.

 2. **Frame Extraction**:
-   - From each recorded video, extract frames at a consistent rate (e.g., every 5 or 10 frames).
-Label each frame with the corresponding activity.
+   - Extract frames from each video at a consistent interval (e.g., every 5 or 10 frames).
+Each extracted frame should be labeled with the corresponding activity being conducted during that time.

 3. **Annotation**:
-   - Annotate activity labels for each sequence of frames to indicate which activity is being performed.
-Ensure that each group of frames corresponds to a specific human activity.
+   - Annotate activity labels for sequences of frames to indicate which specific activity is being performed.
+Ensure that each group of frames corresponds to particular actions performed by the workers.

 4. **Data Preparation**:
-   - Preprocess the images to a uniform size and normalize pixel values.
-Create sequences of frames to input into the LSTM-CNN model, organizing the data into an appropriate format (e.g., input shape of `[samples, time steps, height, width, channels]`).
+   - Preprocess images to a uniform size and normalize pixel values.
+Arrange the data into sequences suitable for input into the LSTM-CNN model, adhering to the desired input shape (e.g., `[samples, time steps, height, width, channels]`).

-5. **Dataset Split**: As with the YOLO dataset, split this dataset into training, validation, and testing sets.
+5. **Dataset Split**: Like the YOLO dataset, this dataset should be split into training, validation, and testing sets.

 ## 3. Results

 ### YOLO Person Tracking Results:
-- After training the YOLO model, it successfully detects workers in various scenarios within the restaurant environment.
-The precision and recall metrics for worker detection can be summarized here, showcasing the performance of the model.
+- The YOLO model, after training on the person tracking dataset, is capable of detecting workers within the restaurant environment accurately.
+Discuss the precision and recall metrics that highlight the model's effectiveness in identifying individuals.

 ### LSTM-CNN Activity Recognition Results:
-- Upon training the LSTM-CNN model, it demonstrated accurate classification of the defined activities.
-Present various metrics (such as accuracy, F1 score, confusion matrix) to illustrate the model's performance.
-Include sample predictions to highlight scenarios where the model performs well and any challenging cases.
+- The LSTM-CNN model, trained on the activity recognition dataset, accurately classifies the defined activities even when there are multiple workers present.
+Include metrics such as accuracy, F1 score, and confusion matrix to demonstrate the model's performance.
+Showcase sample predictions to illustrate the scenarios where the model excels and any areas needing improvement.

 ### Conclusion
-This project combines powerful techniques in computer vision to analyze human activity in a restaurant setting.
-The insights gained from this analysis can be invaluable for improving efficiency and productivity in restaurant operations.
+This project combines powerful computer vision techniques to analyze human activities in a restaurant setting.
+The insights gained can help improve workflow efficiency and productivity for restaurant operations.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.